-An NCPEA Publication of Doctoral Research in Education Administration Education Leadership Review of Doctoral Research (ELRDR)
+An NCPEA Publication of Doctoral Research in Education Administration

-Purpose: to disseminate the results of doctoral research in education leadership and administration
+Purpose: to disseminate the results of doctoral research in education leadership and administration.
 Practical interest is to publish doctoral dissertation research: (a) to provide doctoral students (and their advisors) a specific publishing outlet for the dissemination of their research, (b) to assist doctoral students in successfully publishing their work, and (c) to provide NCPEA members (and the field at large) a significant and specialized data base of the most recent studies, findings, and implications.
-In addition, such a data base would continue to serve up and coming doctoral students with a literature review that is most current and dynamic.
+In addition, such a data base will continue to serve up and coming doctoral students with a literature review that is most current and dynamic.